Ryan R. Waterman

 Water, Air and Policy Matters

-- Representing renewable energy developers in all aspects of pre-project entitlement and environmental review for projects intended to generate over 200 MW of renewable energy.
+- Representing renewable energy developers in all aspects of pre-project entitlement and environmental review for projects intended to generate over 200 MW of renewable energy in San Diego County.

 - Defending commercial, residential, and renewable energy projects against CEQA and land use litigation.